roscoelai/reference/reference-REDCap.md

 - Variables that change daily
   - _Do not_ store &mdash; At some point they will be _misinformation_
   - Solve the `saqstats` problem
-    - No known solution, yet
+    - No known solution, yet (status 4 and 5 are the hard problems)
 - Summation of variables
   - `[var1] + [var2] + ... + [varn]` will not ignore blanks
   - `sum([var1], [var2], ..., [varn])` will ignore blanks